 All financial aid recipients are required to maintain the standards for Satisfactory Academic Progress as outlined in our Satisfactory Academic Progress Standards Policy.
 Students who have been placed on Warning or Probation for the semester may experience a delay in their next semester financial aid disbursement(s).
-The Financial Aid Office must confirm that you have met all of the terms and conditions of your Warning or Probationary semester.
-If you have not passed Warning or Probation, your financial aid eligibility will be suspended.
+The Financial Aid Office must confirm that all of the terms and conditions were met during the Warning or Probationary semester.
+If the student did not pass Warning or Probation, financial aid eligibility will be suspended.
 Please plan accordingly.

 |Enrollment Status||Unit Requirement|